 Let us know if you enjoy this blog post!

 If you are curious about what Crashtest Security is doing when we are not playing Cards against Developers, check out our super simple online vulnerability scanner.

 Why we created a card game as a security company?

 As a start-up, every team member must be on the same page regarding company goals.
 The working attitude of every single team member is shaping the office life for everybody.
-You may drag people around with you in a large organisation, which is not possible in a small team.
+You may drag people around with you in a large organization, which is impossible in a small team.

 As a company grows, the structure is getting more important.
-Currently, we are organising our tasks within two scrum teams: one development team and one sales & marketing team.
+Currently, we are organizing our tasks within two scrum teams: one development team and one sales & marketing team.
 You often hear loud laughs of one of the offices (mainly sales and marketing) without hearing their jokes.
-Unfortunately, developer jokes quite often do not attract any acknowledgement from the salespeople.
-But how could you connect the teams which are both working for a highly technical product again to laugh together about the same jokes?
+Unfortunately, developer jokes quite often do not attract any acknowledgment from the salespeople.
+But how could you connect the teams working for a highly technical product again to laugh together about the same jokes?

 During our offsite in the Bavarian alps, we made a hiking trip in the Partnach Gorge and played a very long round of Cards Against Humanity mixed with Cards Against Cryptography.

 We spiced it up with a few cards that we wrote ourselves and shuffled them into the game during play.
-The next day, during our hiking trip, there was an insane flow: Water in the gorge and creativity.
+The next day, there was an insane flow during our hiking trip: Water in the gorge and creativity.
 At the end of the trip, we ended up having a list of 228 cards for Cards Against Developers on one of our smartphones.
 The original game is licensed under Creative Commons as Attribution-NonCommercial-ShareAlike (CC BY-NC-SA).
 Therefore we could use game mechanics and the existing cards.
 We used the Cards Against Cryptography templates and included some of their cards into our game as well.